Chrisss93/CNN-stories/README.md

       authorization: disabled
 	```

 The IP `127.0.0.1` only allows local connections to the Mongo database.
 This is the most secure setup and can be used once the app is all finished and on the server.
 But while the app is still being made (on your personal work machine) we want to connect to the database remotely.
 IP `0.0.0.0` will configure Mongo to allow all incoming IP connections.
-4. Press `Esq` to exit **insert** mode, then press `:wq` which will save the changes and quit the editor
+4. Press `Esc` to exit **insert** mode, then press `:wq` which will save the changes and quit the editor
 5. Start the Mongo server in the background with: `mongod -f /etc/mongod.conf`

-## MongoDB database setup
+## MongoDB configuration
 The app does not call Mongo directly, but uses an API from the rich but outdated R package: [rmongodb](https://github.com/dselivanov/rmongodb).
 This package was built to work with Mongo's **MONGODB-CR** authentication protocol.
 However as of **version 3.0**, Mongo now uses **SCRAM-SHA-1**.
 Since this package is no longer maintained, we need to [revert our Mongo database to the old authentication](http://stackoverflow.com/questions/31065196/rmongodb-support-for-mongodb-3) to make this work.

 1. Start the mongo shell with: `mongo`.
-We are now in the mongo program.
-2. Write some mongo code to revert to old authentication
+2. Revert to old authentication
 	```mongo
 	use admin
 	var schema = db.system.version.findOne({"_id" : "authSchema"})